hillel-i-python-pro-i-2022-05-19/homework__taranov_davyd__main/README.md

     With each character a new word is added to the "words_list".
     Give out the list "words_list", trimming by the number of necessary words.

+    In short:

+    Create from a word from the alphabet -> if not enough, copy what you have and how much you need and from this create more words until there is enough.